Aejlaexctra/PHONEME_2025/README.md

 ## Data

 Datasets used by in the analysis are included in `data` folder within the repository.
 Phylogenetic and spatial distance matrices, found in `data/distance_matrices` are subsets of matrices from (3).
 The PHOIBLE phoneme inventory from (1) is found in `data/phoible`.
-Data for the second phoneme inventory `data/NEE22.csv` is taken from (2), and data for the majority of the predictors used in this study `data/NEE24.csv` are from (4).
+Data for the second phoneme inventory `data/NEE22.csv` is taken from (5), and data for the predictors used in this study `data/NEE24.csv` are from (2) and (4).

 ## Code